Clinical Trials (PDQ®)

 OUTLINE: This is a randomized, multicenter study.
 Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive oral erlotinib once daily on days 1-21.
+ARM I: Patients receive erlotinib hydrochloride orally (PO) once daily (QD) on days 1-21.
 Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive erlotinib as in arm I. Patients also receive paclitaxel IV over 1-3 hours and carboplatin IV over 15-30 minutes on day 1.
+ARM II: Patients receive erlotinib hydrochloride as in Arm I. Patients also receive paclitaxel intravenously (IV) over 1-3 hours and carboplatin IV over 15-30 minutes on day 1.
 Treatment repeats every 21 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
-After completion of 6 courses of treatment, patients may continue to receive erlotinib alone as above.
+After completion of 6 courses of treatment, patients may continue to receive erlotinib hydrochloride alone as above.